stelzner/obsurf/README.md

 ## Decomposing 3D Scenes into Object via Unsupervised Volume Segmentation

-This codebase contains the code for the ObSuRF model.
-We highlight the following files:
+This codebase contains the official code for the [ObSuRF model](https://stelzner.github.io/obsurf/) by Karl Stelzner, Kristian Kersting, and Adam R. Kosiorek.

- * `train.py` contains the training loop
- * `obsurf/model/training.py` contains the code for running training, visualization, and evaluation steps
- * `obsurf/model/representations.py` specifies how volumes are parameterized and composed
- * `obsurf/encoder.py` contains the encoder model
- * `obsurf/model/decoder.py` and `obsurf/model/decoder_modules.py` contain the decoder model
- * `obsurf/data.py` contains the data loading routines
- * `runs/[dataset]/[model]/config.yaml` contain the configurations used for the experiments in the paper

 ### Dependencies
 The dependencies for the model may be installed using the following commands, starting from a recent